Flooding

 What to Listen For

-• Flash Flood or Flood Warning: Flash flooding or flooding has been reported or is imminent take necessary precautions at once.
+• Flash Flood or Flood Warning: Flash flooding or flooding has been reported or is imminent - take action.

 • Urban and Small Stream Advisory: Flooding of small streams, streets, and low-lying areas, such as railroad underpasses and urban storm drains, is occurring.